hipe/tmx/fields/doc/issues/012-normal-normalization.md

                                        through our normalization routines
                                        #[#here.5.3].

-        step 3 (required):             not relevant. if the field is required, we know it is set. either way there is no work to do here.
+        step 3 (required):             not relevant. because we know it is set, if it is required there is nothing to do. (there is likewise nothing to do if it is nt required.)

         as such, when the component is already set we can (and must) "pass" on the processing of the formal attribute for this field.